RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Login-Setup/Login-Instantiation.md

 Login/Instantiation {#logininstantiation}
 ============
-- <U><B>NOTE FOR SHARDING:</B></U> Make sure to set the `DiscordCoreAPI::ShardingOptions` options of the `DiscordCoreAPI::DiscordCoreClientConfig` structure.
+- <U><B>NOTE FOR SHARDING:</B></U> Make sure to set the `ShardingOptions` options of the `DiscordCoreClientConfig` structure.
 - Install the dependencies, and `#include <Index.hpp>`.
 - Create a string with your bot's token.
-- Create an object of type `DiscordCoreAPI::DiscordCoreClient`, using an instance of `DiscordCoreAPI::DiscordCoreClientConfig` as the argument - being sure to at least set the `DiscordCoreAPI::DiscordCoreClientConfig::botToken` member of it.
+- Create an object of type `DiscordCoreClient`, using an instance of `DiscordCoreClientConfig` as the argument - being sure to at least set the `DiscordCoreClientConfig::botToken` member of it.
-- Run the `DiscordCoreAPI::DiscordCoreClient::runBot()` function.
+- Run the `DiscordCoreClient::runBot()` function.

 ```cpp
 /// main.cpp-Main entry point.